When Access Disappears

 I thought she was being dramatic.
 I know better now.

 She went still.
-Then, after a long pause—I didn’t want to lose you that way.
+After a long pause, she said, “I didn’t want to lose you that way.”

 Half a mile passed.
-I took the car off cruise and eased into a rest stop.
+I eased off the cruise control and turned into a rest stop.
 Picnic tables sat crooked beneath bare trees.

 She didn’t speak.